Daily Briefing: Trump in Warsaw as world eyes North Korea standoff

-LONDON Donald Trump will have a chance to weigh in on North Korea at an 0830 GMT press conference in Warsaw with his Polish hosts today.
+LONDON (Reuters) - Donald Trump will have a chance to weigh in on North Korea at an 0830 GMT press conference in Warsaw with his Polish hosts today.

 Washington warned on Wednesday it was ready to use force to stop North Korea's nuclear missile programme but said it preferred diplomacy against Pyongyang after it launched a ballistic missile that could hit Alaska.
 The question is whether Trump, who appears to have overestimated China's influence on this issue, will take a more belligerent tone.